-The LEATHER & LGBTQ Cultural District is moving forward on developing a Walking Tour of our special neighborhood, and we invite you to join in the project.
+The LEATHER & LGBTQ Cultural District is developing a Walking Tour of our special neighborhood, and we invite you to join in the project.

 How You Can Help

 But if Zoom Meetings are not your thing, we can still use your help, in two important ways: